jwjacobson/pytest-demo/README.md

 `Basics` contains two simple tests that run on their own without testing any application code: it demonstrates the concepts of tests and assertions.

 `Calculator` contains the beginning of a hypothetical calculator app to demonstrate testing application code.

+`Fastapi` contains a minimal FastAPI app for submitting contact data plus tests to demonstrate testing a web app.

 To run pytest: